petkaantonov/bluebird/API.md

 }

-// If the using block completes successfully, the transaction is automatically commited
+// If the using block completes successfully, the transaction is automatically committed
 // Any error or rejection will automatically roll it back using(getTransaction(), function(tx) {
     return tx.queryAsync(...).then(function() {